swanhtet01/InsightFactory/README.md

 ## Usage
 1. Copy `.env.example` to `.env` and fill in any API keys (OpenAI, Gemini, GitHub) and `GOOGLE_DRIVE_FOLDER_IDS` (comma-separated list of folder IDs).
 Optionally map friendly plant names via `GOOGLE_DRIVE_FOLDER_ALIASES` using `folder-id=Label` pairs.
 2. Download Google API credentials and save as `credentials.json` (not tracked; see `credentials_sample.json` for format).
-3. Run the full pipeline once: `python -m helpers.pipeline_runner <path> [<path> ...]` where each path can be a file or a directory; directories are scanned recursively.
-The Drive watcher can also trigger it automatically.
+3. Run the full pipeline once via the CLI or module entrypoint: `python cli.py pipeline data` (defaults to the `data/` directory).
+You can still call the module directly with `python -m helpers.pipeline_runner <path> [<path> ...]` when you need fine-grained control.
-4. Start the Drive watcher: `python helpers/drive_watcher.py` (runs continuously and computes KPIs, claim metrics, and document extracts for all configured folders)
+4. Start the Drive watcher through the CLI (`python cli.py watch`) or directly with `python helpers/drive_watcher.py`.
+The `--run-once` flag triggers a single sync + pipeline pass for smoke tests.
-5. Run the app: `streamlit run app.py`
+5. Run the app: `python cli.py dashboard` (wraps `streamlit run app.py` with sensible defaults).
 6. Start on the **🚀 InsightFactory Control Center** home page to confirm the latest run status, system health, recent history, and quick navigation to deeper dashboards.
    The freshness banner highlights when analytics are stale and need a rerun.
 7. Visit the **🏠 Executive Overview** page for a curated leadership view of hero metrics, trend charts, health signals, and next best actions.